How to Potty Train a Puppy: The Complete Guide

 Using a Crate Effectively

 Dogs instinctively avoid soiling their sleeping area.
 A properly sized crate (big enough to stand, turn, lie — not bigger) teaches bladder control.
 Never use the crate as punishment.
 Build positive associations by feeding meals inside the crate.
+A crate is your best ally during housetraining — read our crate training guide to set it up correctly from day one.

 Nighttime Potty Training